germinateplatform/germinate-training/session-8.md

 <img src="session-8/session8-12.png" style="max-width: 100%;" alt="Example of a search: Germplasm">

+## Tasks

+1. <details><summary>Geography lesson - how many locations are in the United Kingdom?</summary>Answer: There are 15 locations within the UK.</details>
+2. <details><summary>What is the closet location to Lisbon in Portugal?
+What is the furthest away plant line to Lisbon?</summary>Answer: Sevilla in Spain (~314Km depending on where you dropped the pin) and there are a few plant lines that have locations in Sydney, Australia (around 18,000Km away).
+If you did not get this remember you need to cilck on the 'Distance [Km]' table column to sort (and maybe again to toggle).</details>

 Next Steps:  We've learned a bit about geographic data in Germinate, now [lets have a look at searching for and finding data in Session 9](session-9.html).